Canada extends grain transportation rules one year

 Bigger changes for Canada’s grain transportation system may be in store.

-In February, a study for the Canadian government said it should phase out over seven years its cap on the revenue railways can earn transporting grain.
+In February, a study for the Canadian government said Ottawa should phase out over seven years its cap on the amount of revenue railways can earn transporting grain.
+(Reporting by Rod Nickel in Winnipeg, Manitoba; Editing by Diane Craft)